Photography HNC

 • You will learn via a combination of face to face sessions, plus structured weekly online study from your own location, consisting of video conference lectures and tutorials

-• The face to face element consists of two short practical residentials, held in September and May, at UHI North, West and Hebrides (Broadford) with an optional exhibition trip (TBC)
+• The face to face element consists of three short mandatory practical residentials, held in September, November, and May.
+These are located at UHI North West Hebrides at our Broadford and Alness campuses

 • Further online and self-directed study is via the university's virtual learning environment (VLE), and recommended reading